canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 =================
 Writing Test Jobs
 =================
-Lets begin our journey in Checkbox test jobs by writing our first test job.
+Let's begin our journey in Checkbox test jobs by writing our first test job.
 Our objective is to detect if the DUT is correctly connected to the internet.

 Basic setup
 ===========

-Lets create a new Checkbox provider by ...
+Let's create a new Checkbox provider by ...

 Inside the provider you can see there are several directories.
 Definitions (the descriptions of what we want to do) are contained in PXU files that we store in